DAGWorks-Inc/hamilton/docs/concepts/node.rst

 From a collection of nodes, Hamilton automatically assembles the dataflow.
 For each node, it creates edges between itself and its dependencies, resulting in a `dataflow <https://en.wikipedia.org/wiki/Dataflow_programming>`_ (or a `graph <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`_ in more mathematical terms).

-From the user perspective, you give Hamilton a Python module containing your functions, and it will generate your dataflow!
+From the user perspective, you give Hamilton a Python module containing your functions and it will generate your dataflow!
 This is a key difference with popular orchestration / pipeline / workflow frameworks (Airflow, Kedro, Prefect, VertexAI, SageMaker, etc.)

 How other frameworks build graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~